VHD-2123-A | The Artist as Activist: Looking to the Past to Shape the Present

 Modern life bombards us with information and misinformation.
 As citizens, artists, and activists, it is critical that we develop the tools to understand the pernicious effects of certain media, and to sort truth from lies.
-We will examine the media landscape and communication strategies through books, articles, radio, and films such as Understanding Media, The Loudest Voice in the Room, Anti-intellectualism in American Life, and Get Me Roger Stone.
+We will examine the media landscape and communication strategies through art, books, articles, radio, and films such as Understanding Media, The Loudest Voice in the Room, Anti-intellectualism in American Life, and Get Me Roger Stone.
 We can use some of the same persuasive strategies employed in the news, political statements, social media, and art to craft our own creative responses to our world.
 Parallel to our media studies, we will undertake a group project in collaboration with one or more external organizations geared toward social justice.
 Students can also pursue individual studio projects that speak to the issues discussed in class.
 Open to students from all departments.

 A crucial part of this course will be pairing with a socially oriented activist organizations so students can get hands-on experience using their skills as artists and designers to work for social change.